 - All activities included

 - All meals included

-- All beverages, including open bar, and indoor and outdoor bars for lounging.
+- All beverages, including an open bar and indoor and outdoor bars for lounging.

 - Airport transfers included

-As you can tell we had an amazing week at sea with Offshore Outpost and think any adventurer looking for a unique cruise would too.
-As amazing as the Sea of Cortez cruise was, the Alaska trips are going to be just as epic.
-If it’s anything like their Sea of Cortez cruise we know it will be awesome.
+As you can tell, we had an amazing week at sea with Offshore Outpost, and I think any adventurer looking for a unique cruise would too.
+As amazing as the Sea of Cortez cruise was, the Alaska trips will be just as epic.
+If it’s anything like their Sea of Cortez cruise, we know it will be awesome.